Invoxis/sindup/README.md

 ```ruby
 fo = s.folders.create(name: "folderName")
 ```
-... or `save` an object that don't have any primary key setted :
+... or `save` an object that don't have any primary key set :
 ```ruby
 fo = s.folders.new(name: "folderName")
 fo = fo.save